 - Paper Structure

 - Representation of linear transformations by matrices, coordinate vectors, composition of linear transformations corresponds to products of matrices

-- Diagonalisation, eigenvalues and eigenvectors
+- Diagonalisation, invariant subspaces, eigenvalues and eigenvectors

 - Inner products, orthogonality, orthogonal projections, Cauchy-Schwartz inequality, inner-product norm, orthonormal bases, Gram-Schmidt process, orthogonal complements, minimisation problems